“America…You are our friends!”

 Today’s touring is dedicated to the city of Shiraz, a city of parks and gardens.
-It is the rare Persian home that does not have a book of poems of Hafez or Sadi.
-Iran’s two most famous poets, Hafez and Sadi, come from Shiraz.
-Their tombs are pilgrimage sites where any visiting Iranian will not fail to visit.
+It is the rare Persian home that does not have a book of poems of Iran’s two most famous poets, Hafez and Sadi.
+The tombs of these poets are pilgrimage sites where no visiting Iranian will fail to visit.
 An afternoon visit to the Shiraz bazaar will show again, the important role of the bazaar to the city’s commerce, a bazaar that is quite different than that of Tehran.
 Dinner and overnight in Shiraz.
 (B, L, D)

 - Iranian’s paying homage to the grave of poet, Hafez